ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

 1. **Directly Unused Bindings:** A binding is considered directly unused if it is not referenced in any part of the code.
 These bindings will generate the usual warnings as before.

 2. **Transitively Unused Bindings:** A binding is classified as transitively unused if it is used only within other (directly or indirectly) unused bindings.
-The warning for these bindings will be reported only if ``-freport-indirectly-unused-bindings` and the relevant existing warning flags (e.g., ``-Wunused-top-binds``, ``-Wunused-local-binds``) are enabled.
+The warning for these bindings will be reported only if ``-freport-indirectly-unused-bindings`` and the relevant existing warning flags (e.g., ``-Wunused-top-binds``, ``-Wunused-local-binds``) are enabled.

-    An notable exception here is that local bindings are *not* considered transitively unused just because the top-level binding they are defined in is unused.
+   A notable exception here is that local bindings are *not* considered transitively unused just because the top-level binding they are defined in is unused.
 They are only considered transitively unused if they are unused within the scope of the top-level definition.
 This is to avoid generating a lot of unhelpful warnings in these cases.

 3. **Recursive and Mutual Recursive Bindings**
     - If a binding is used only recursively, it is treated as unused.